onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-41829
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** be able to specify the granularity of the lock via a restricted or full XPath expression.
+    The VNF or PNF **MUST** be able to specify the granularity of the lock via a restricted or full XPath expression.

 .. req::
     :id: R-66793
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** guarantee the xNF configuration integrity for all simultaneous configuration operations (e.g., if a change is attempted to the BUM filter rate from multiple interfaces on the same EVC, then they need to be sequenced in the xNF without locking either configuration method out).
+    The VNF or PNF **MUST** guarantee the VNF or PNF configuration integrity for all simultaneous configuration operations (e.g., if a change is attempted to the BUM filter rate from multiple interfaces on the same EVC, then they need to be sequenced in the VNF or PNF without locking either configuration method out).

 .. req::
     :id: R-54190
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** release locks to prevent permanent lock-outs when/if a session applying the lock is terminated (e.g., SSH session is terminated).
+    The VNF or PNF **MUST** release locks to prevent permanent lock-outs when/if a session applying the lock is terminated (e.g., SSH session is terminated).

 .. req::
     :id: R-03465
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** release locks to prevent permanent lock-outs when the corresponding <partial-unlock> operation succeeds.
+    The VNF or PNF **MUST** release locks to prevent permanent lock-outs when the corresponding <partial-unlock> operation succeeds.

 .. req::
     :id: R-63935
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** release locks to prevent permanent lock-outs when a user configured timer has expired forcing the NETCONF SSH Session termination (i.e., product must expose a configuration knob for a user setting of a lock expiration timer).
+    The VNF or PNF **MUST** release locks to prevent permanent lock-outs when a user configured timer has expired forcing the NETCONF SSH Session termination (i.e., product must expose a configuration knob for a user setting of a lock expiration timer).

 .. req::
     :id: R-10173
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** allow another NETCONF session to be able to initiate the release of the lock by killing the session owning the lock, using the <kill-session> operation to guard against hung NETCONF sessions.
+    The VNF or PNF **MUST** allow another NETCONF session to be able to initiate the release of the lock by killing the session owning the lock, using the <kill-session> operation to guard against hung NETCONF sessions.

 .. req::
     :id: R-88899
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** support simultaneous <commit> operations within the context of this locking requirements framework.
+    The VNF or PNF **MUST** support simultaneous <commit> operations within the context of this locking requirements framework.

 .. req::
     :id: R-07545
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** support all operations, administration and management (OAM) functions available from the supplier for xNFs using the supplied YANG code and associated NETCONF servers.
+    The VNF or PNF **MUST** support all operations, administration and management (OAM) functions available from the supplier for VNFs or PNFs using the supplied YANG code and associated NETCONF servers.

 .. req::
     :id: R-60656
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** support sub tree filtering.
+    The VNF or PNF **MUST** support sub tree filtering.

 .. req::
     :id: R-80898
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    TThe xNF **MUST** support heartbeat via a <get> with null filter.
+    TThe VNF or PNF **MUST** support heartbeat via a <get> with null filter.

 .. req::
     :id: R-25238
     :target: VNF
     :keyword: MUST

-    The xNF PACKAGE **MUST** validated YANG code using the open source pyang [#7.3.1]_ program using the following commands:
+    The VNF or PNF PACKAGE **MUST** validated YANG code using the open source pyang [#7.3.1]_ program using the following commands:

     .. code-block:: text